OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 #### Spellcasting Focus

-You can use a druidic focus (see chapter ##, "Equipment") as a spellcasting focus for your druid spells.
+You can use a druidic focus as a spellcasting focus for your druid spells.

 ### Wild Shape